Sun694/generative-reading-group/misc/readme.md

 Summary: Use normalizing flows, but discrete.

-Empirical uses and problems solved: Extremely fast when compared to continuous flows.
+Empirical uses: Extremely fast when compared to continuous flows.
 Useful for discrete data.